 Do you want your essay to stand out in the competition?
 Well, then make sure that it has an engaging hook.
 You want your essay engaging, so the readers don’t get bored in the middle of an essay.
-Grabbing readers’ attention quickly is important to keep them reading till the end.
+Grabbing readers’ attention quickly is important in essay writing.
+It is important to keep them reading till the end.

 The best way to keep people engaged is by starting your essay with an attention-grabbing hook.
 That's why we have gathered a hook example to make your essay captivating.

 Continue reading the essay hook example guide to finding out more!
 Also, learn how to write an attention-grabber hook with helpful examples.
 So, let’s get started!

 Hooks are inspiring, attention-grabbing phrases that can be used to begin any piece of writing.
 It is a key to writing engaging and attention-grabbing content.
 These phrases are used at the start of any type of essay and keep readers interested from the beginning until the end!